 Google launched the app Neighbourly using a text animation video.

-6. The growth of usage of explainer videos:
+6. The growth of usage of explainer videos

 The goal is to simplify communication.
 You will have more sales if you can turn more heads.
-Achieving this is easy with Explainer videos.
+Achieving this is easy with explainer videos.
 Showcase your product or service in a simplified manner.

-A 1-2 minute video about what your company aims to do?
+A 1-2 minute video about what your company aims to do.
 How can they solve a problem for the audience and includes an effective call-to-action (CTA)?

-7. 360-degree videos and VR videos gaining momentum:
+7. 360-degree videos and VR videos gaining momentum

 Using 360-degree videos to convey brand messages is catching on fast.
 The technology is still evolving, but with time, production costs are likely to reduce.
-As per the study, 360-degree video ads brought about a 7% rise in purchase decisions on smartphones.
+As per this study, 360-degree video ads brought about a 7% rise in purchase decisions on smartphones.